SarvathSharma/Smart-Traffic-Control-System/vehicleDetection/pythonRedistribution/for_testing/readme.txt

     https://docs.python.org/2/install/index.html

-3. Using the motionTracking Package
+3. Using the motionTrackingProject Package

-The motionTracking package is on your Python path.
+The motionTrackingProject package is on your Python path.
 To import it into a Python script or session, execute:

-    import motionTracking
+    import motionTrackingProject

 If a namespace must be specified for the package, modify the import statement accordingly.